Johnsonville railway station: History

 The station used to be a much more extensive facility.
 In the WMR days, the station consisted of a platform, wooden station building, sidings, and extensive stockyards.
 In 1913 the NZR general manager Mr Hiley said relief for traffic on the steep grades out of Wellington was urgent, but with the Great War in 1914 the Johnsonville rail yards were greatly enlarged as an interim measure.
 Level crossings in Johnsonville Road and from Bill Cutting Place to Frankmoore Avenue were closed.
 An island platform with a new station replacing the original WMR building in 1915, and a signal box plus two pedestrian overbridges spanning the yard and connecting to Wanaka Street were built.
 The main road was diverted and a new connecting street built.

 Up to the last major reconfiguration of the yard, there were four roads beside the platform, the outermost of which served the goods shed, with a separate siding serving the stockyards.
 The track had been removed from one side of the island platform to make way for a car park.

 Though the Railways Department wanted to keep the line closed, public pressure prevailed and the line was upgraded and electrified.
 The track between Johnsonville and Tawa was removed, and the new Johnsonville Line reopened on 2 July 1938 with Johnsonville as its terminus.

 A porter-shunter at Johnonville was accidentally killed in March 1940 when he apparently stepped into the path of a train being shunted by an Ed locomotive.

 Significant sources of goods traffic through this station included livestock from the Manawatu for the abattoir at Ngauranga and timber.
 Local pressure led to the transfer of livestock traffic to new sidings near Raroa station in 1958, though the Johnsonville sidings were not lifted until 1970.

 In 1984, the yard was realigned to make way for an expansion of the nearby shopping facilities.
 The line was truncated; all sidings, ancillary buildings, and stockyards were removed; the platform was moved further south, closer to Broderick Road; and a new station building was constructed.
 These changes meant that there are no "run-around" facilities, making it difficult to operate locomotive-hauled trains on the line.
 A Countdown supermarket occupies the site of the former platform and station building.

 As part of the Johnsonville line upgrading in 2009–10, upgrading work on the Johnsonville Station platform started on 26 April 2010.
 The station was not closed, although some sections of the platform and some adjacent "park and ride" car parks were not available at times.

 Services

-Trains depart at half-hourly intervals for Wellington, decreasing to quarter-hourly during peak times on week days.
+Trains depart at half-hourly intervals for Wellington, increasing to quarter-hourly during peak times on week days.